mciocchi/cyanide/README.md

                     (async-shell-command "echo Hello, world!")))
 ```

-7) eval-buffer on the .cy.el file you created, or just close and re-open emacs
+10) eval-buffer on the init.el file you created, or just close and re-open emacs
-8) invoke "C-c c l" to load the project you just created
+11) invoke "C-c c l" to load the project you just created

 ## Goals